treddl/DTCRforIR_backend/README.md

 cd DigitalTwinCyberrange && \
 bash setup_python.sh
  ```
-5. **Setup and start the cyber range**: This will start the microservice-infrastructure (Elasticsearch, Filebeat, Logstash, Kibana, Dsiem and Digital Twin), the cyber range frontend (running on port 7080) and the API that connects both
+5. **Setup and start the cyber range**: This will start the microservice-infrastructure (Elasticsearch, Filebeat, Logstash, Kibana, Dsiem and Digital Twin), the cyber range front end (running on port 7080) and the API that connects both
 ```bash
 cd deployments/docker && \
 bash init_cyberrange.sh